axelvborn/AleaLudumDare/README.md

 - Open your browser's developer tools (usually F12 hotkey)
 - Copy/paste the contents of alea_script.js into the console & Execute it.
 - Click on the Sort Filter dropdown and you'll have the Alea Filter showing up.

-*If you leave the page, you'll have to execute the script again for it to show back.*
+*Note : If you leave or refresh the page, you'll have to execute the script again for the filter to show back.*

 **How to use :**
 - On the list of games page, click on the Sort Filter dropdown (the one with Smart, Classic, etc... filters)